Deering High School: History

-Deering High School was established in 1874 after Deering, Maine, seceded from Westbrook, Maine, in 1871.
-It is named after the town of Deering, which was later annexed by the City of Portland in 1898.
-The first Deering High School building eventually became Longfellow Elementary.
-The second building was completed in 1889.
-It burned down in 1921, but was saved and converted into Lincoln Middle School in 1923.

-The first session opened in Morgen's hall, a one-room wooden structure, at Morrill's Corner, in the fall of 1874 with 31 students attending.
-Before the end of the year, the high school moved to the Heseltine Grammar School on Ocean Avenue where it remanded for four years; crowded conditions existed at Heselton.
+In 1871, the town Deering seceded from Westbrook.
+Deering High School was established in 1874.
+The school opened in Morgen's Hall, a one-room wooden structure at Morrill's Corner in the autumn of 1874 with 31 students attending.
+Before the end of the year, the high school moved to the Heseltine Grammar School on Ocean Avenue for four years.
+It was crowded.
+There were two sessions daily and, as late as 1895, school was held six days a week.
+The coursework included algebra and Latin.
+All students studied the same curriculum.
 Five students graduated in the first class.
-There were two sessions daily and, as late as 1895, school was held six days a week.
-The courses were similar to those of our present Algebra and Latin.
-However, a student had no choice in subjects, but was compelled to take all those offered in order to be graduate.

 In 1878, Deering moved to the old wooden Longfellow School which was located opposite from Central Square Baptist Church.
-Seventy students were enrolled; however, the school was so large that the ground floor was used by the student body.
+Seventy students were enrolled.
 Mr. F. E. C. Robbins was principal.
 In 1887, two new courses were re-organized and renamed the Commercial Department.
-The first edition of the school newspaper, The Breccia was published in 1887.
-In 1889, Deering became part of the City of Portland.
-When the Enabling Act was before legislature, Fred Matthews, a graduate of Deering who was then practicing law in the city, included in the act a provision for the "continuing" maintenance always of a high school in Deering of equal grade and standing.
+The first edition of the school newspaper, The Breccia, was published in 1887.

+The town Deering was annexed by the City of Portland in 1898.
+The enabling act before the state legislature included a provision about the high school.
+Fred Matthews, a graduate of Deering High School who was an attorney and legislator, proposed the provision for the "continuing" maintenance always of a high school in Deering of equal grade and standing to what was in a Portland.
 This led to Portland having two high schools.

-By 1897, with Mr. E. H. Crosby as principal, the school had grown so plans were made for a new building which was to have fourteen recitation rooms, a library and a large assembly hall.
-Loud and long were the protestations that such a building was a wicked waste of money since four classrooms would do nicely – and why a library?
-In 1889, however, work was started on the construction of the main building of what is now known as Lincoln Middle School.
-Just before the building was to be occupied, Mr. Crosby, Principal, was killed by a train at "Woodfords Crossing" during a rain storm.
+By 1897, with Mr. E. H. Crosby as principal, the school had grown, so plans for a new building included fourteen recitation rooms, a library and a large assembly hall.
+Objections and protestations occurred over such a cost, since the capacity of four classrooms was thought to be adequate at that current time, and a library was questioned.
+In 1889, however, work was started on the construction of the main building.
+Just before the building was to be occupied, Crosby was killed by a train at Woodfords Crossing during a rain storm.
 His term was completed by Mr. Swan and Mr. Hill.
-In 1898, on January 30, the new Deering High School was opened with Principal William H. Marvin in charge.
+On January 30, 1898, the new Deering High School was opened with William H. Marvin as principal.
 The Assembly Hall, which was located on the third floor, was dedicated to Mr. Crosby and remained in his name until the hall was renovated into a library.

+The first Deering High School building eventually became Longfellow Elementary School.